holochain/docs-pages/src/pages/get-started/index.md

 !!!

 ### 4.8.
-Integrate the generated UI elements
+Run your applicaiton in dev mode

-At this stage, we will incorporate all the UI components that have been scaffolded by the scaffolding tool into our main application interface.
+At this stage, we will incorporate the UI components that have been scaffolded by the scaffolding tool into our main application interface.
 Our aim here is to make all the functionality of our forum application accessible from a single, unified interface.
 We'll use Svelte to accomplish this, as it is the framework that we have chosen for the UI layer of our application.

-Let's go ahead and start our forum hApp in develop mode from the command line.
-Back in Terminal, from the root folder (`my_forum_app/`), enter:
+So, start the forum hApp in develop mode from the command line: go to your terminal and from the root folder (`my_forum_app/`), enter:

 ```shellsession
 npm start